Is your Web Application Secure Enough? Think Again

 Web application security deals with threats much more complicated than username and password thefts.
-Most of it relates to using scripting languages to perform background tasks when an application runs, without the user having a knowledge about the background process running.
-The rest deals with user giving entries in forms, entered data is processed or user clicking a malicious URL sent from an unidentified source.
+Most of it relates to using scripting languages to perform background tasks when an application runs, without the user having knowledge about the background process running.
+The rest deals with users giving entries in forms, entered data are processed or users clicking a malicious URL sent from an unidentified source.
 The possibilities are endless.

-The application developers recognized the dangers arising from flaws in web application and established a community called OWASP (Online Web Application Security Project).
+The application developers recognized the dangers arising from flaws in web applications and established a community called OWASP (Online Web Application Security Project).
 OWASP -a nonprofit organization- is the standards body for web application security.
-OWASP community includes corporations, educational organizations and individuals around the world.
+OWASP community includes corporations, educational organizations, and individuals around the world.

 After years of testing applications for vulnerabilities, OWASP came up with ten security flaws that make a web application vulnerable.

-- Broken authentication and session management:Broken authentication and session management allows attackers to gain details like password, tokens and session IDs which then enable them to login to that users account and impersonate them to carry out transactions.
+2. Broken authentication and session management:Broken authentication and session management allow attackers to gain details like passwords, tokens, and session IDs which then enable them to log in to that user’s account and impersonate them to carry out transactions.
 Accounts may be hijacked by attackers by using the active session IDs exposed in URLs.To avoid such attacks user credentials must be passed through encrypted connections and stored using concepts of hashing and encryptions.
 Timeout of session IDs and authentication must be carried out in order to discourage such threats.
-Re-authentication in case of forgot password must be done to verify the identity of the user.
+Re-authentication in case of forgot passwords must be done to verify the identity of the user.

-- Cross Site Scripting (XSS): This occurs when a user enters data without input user validation. and this untrusted data is sent to the application without carrying out proper validation (browser side scripting).
-Next time when other user visits the site or runs the same application, he witnesses the application behaves in a manner in which the attacker wanted it to behave.
-The malicious script can access cookies, session tokens or any other sensitive information retained by the browser and used with that site.
+3. Cross-Site Scripting (XSS): This occurs when a user enters data without input user validation. and this untrusted data is sent to the application without carrying out proper validation (browser side scripting).
+The next time when another user visits the site or runs the same application, he witnesses the application behaves in a manner in which the attacker wanted it to behave.
+The malicious script can access cookies, session tokens, or any other sensitive information retained by the browser and used with that site.
 These scripts can also rewrite the content of the HTML page.

-- Security misconfiguration: The application, application server, web server, database server should all have secure configurations.
+5. Security Misconfiguration: The application, application server, web server, database server should all have secure configurations.
 Developers and system administrators need to work together to ensure that the entire stack is configured properly.
 If a system is compromised through faulty security configurations, data can be stolen or modified slowly over time.

-- Sensitive data exposure: Sensitive data like credit card details may not be protected in the best possible manner.
+6. Sensitive Data Exposure Sensitive data like credit card details may not be protected in the best possible manner.
 Attackers might break into such databases and carry out transactions using these data.
 This includes data and backup of that data.
-Attackers cannot break the encryption directly, they steal keys, cause middle man attacks or steal clean text data from server or browser.
+Attackers cannot break the encryption directly, they steal keys, cause middle man attacks or steal clear text data from server or browser.
 The only way to protecting such sensitive data is by using strong encryption algorithms.

-- Invalidated redirects and forwards: Web applications may redirect or forward users to other websites.
+10. Invalidated Redirects and Forwards: Web applications may redirect or forward users to other websites.
 Attackers may forward users to unauthorized pages or redirect them to malware sites or trick users to disclose sensitive information like passwords.
-Because the malicious link are modified to look identical to the original site, phishing attempts may have a more trustworthy appearance.
+Because the malicious link is modified to look identical to the original site, phishing attempts may have a more trustworthy appearance.